Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 This section of the `manifest.json` defines the **spi** pins and locations, and the USART port to be used on the Mighty Gecko platform.

-The **port** definition specifies the USART port number, clock and irq to be used.
+The **interface** definition specifies which USART interface to use.

+**location** specifies which pin configuration to use for the _interface_.
 See your Gecko device datasheet for which pins refer to what USART location.

 Other definitions for a specific SPI device's driver will define the **cs** (chip-select) pin, **hz** (speed in hz) and other driver specific defines.